Armillaria root rot: Managements

 Plant varieties that are resistant to Armillaria or species are resistant to other environmental or biological stressors.
 If the infected area has been cleared of trees, plants that are not vulnerable to the disease should be planted for five or so years until Armillaria is eradicated.
 Stump removal is also an effective management tool but can be expensive.
 Another way to reduce susceptibility is to maintain plant health by regular fertilization (if needed), watering during droughts, and trying not to create wounds on the plant.
 Fumigation can also be used to reduce the amount of inoculum.

 Cultural practices can also be effective for preventing the spread of Armillaria.
 High temperatures interfere with the progression of this disease; if soil temperatures reach 79 F, then the growth of Armillaria in the soil will be limited.
 Using collar excavation to expose primary roots directly below the crown to the continuous cycle of solar heating and air may reduce the colonization from Armillaria in trees that are already infected.
 This is called root collar excavation (RCE), and while it has been applied to citrus orchards and grapevines, this method has high labor costs and involvement due to the difficulty of carefully exposing these primary roots.

 Armillaria often occurs when a host is stressed due to other abiotic or biotic factors.
-It's often more cost effective to treat the stressor that caused the pathogen rather than treating Armillaria on its own, as these treatments and practices are not practical for everyday use.
+It is often more cost effective to treat the stressor that caused the pathogen rather than treating Armillaria on its own, as these treatments and practices are not practical for everyday use.